Determining Child Support in Arizona

 Including Other Assets

-Mr. Rappeport also argues that the trial court deviated from the guidelines in assigning him adjusted gross income of $4,381.23.
-However, the trial court found that he could produce income at will from his other assets.
+Mr. Rappeport also argues that the trial court deviated from the guidelines in assigning him an adjusted gross income of $4,381.23.
+However, the court of the first instance found that he could produce income at will from his other assets.

 The Court of Appeals affirmed the lower court ruling.